 - Don't share your location publicly.
 However, it might be a good idea to share your location with a good friend temporarily, like for the duration of an evening you're out.

-- Keep an eye on your drinks, and don’t let anyone else pour or hold on to your, umm, soda for you.
+- Keep an eye on your drinks, and don’t let anyone else pour or hold on to your beverages for you.
 "Don't take candy from strangers" holds true even as a college student.

 - Don’t risk a walk home in the dark alone; take a cab, Uber, the subway, etc. Make sure you have some cash just in case.
 Additionally, many schools offer free transportation services for their students, and they can usually get a car to you (including complimentary cab rides) if you're in a jam.
 Add your school's campus safety number to your contacts so you can give them a call if need be.

-- If you venture out, try to wear bright colors, and make sure you know everyone with whom you’re traveling, partying, trick-or-treating, etc.
+- Wear bright colors if you venture outside, and make sure you know everyone you’re traveling, partying, or trick-or-treating with.

 My biggest tip of all?
 Have fun!
-Once you graduate college, you run into fewer (and fewer appropriate) occasions to dress up and eat tons of candy, so take advantage of what could easily be your best Halloween experiences!
+Once you graduate college, you'll run into fewer and fewer occasions to dress up and eat tons of candy with your friends—so take advantage of what could easily be your best Halloween experiences!

 What are you doing to keep things spooky this Halloween?
-Share with us here!
+Find last-minute costumes and fun party ideas right here on CollegeXpress!